Retford: Modern period

-In 1801 there were 5,999 people, which rose to 12,340 by 1901.
+In 1801 there were 5,999 people living in Retford, which rose to 12,340 by 1901.
 Many improvements were made including the direct London to York railway being routed via the borough in 1849.

 In 1831, the Gas Works was built by James Malam and gaslights were lit in the town for the first time on 22 December 1831.
 The Square was lit by a cast iron light bearing five gas lamps at that time.

 The Gas Works became a target on 2 September 1916 when a German Zeppelin dropped 14 bombs on Retford.
 The Retford Times (8 September 1916) noted that bombs were dropped from Zeppelin L-13 into the orchard that surrounded the Gas Works, and although there wasn't a direct hit, shrapnel hit the sides of the gasometers setting them on fire.
 This fire was said to be so intense that according to the Retford Times "apples [were] baked on the trees, and roosting wild birds roasted alive".
 The Nottingham Daily Express (8 September 1916) reported that the Zeppelin then departed "at great altitude and terrific speed".
 The manager and his family were said to have had a very lucky escape as the shrapnel also hit their house.
 John Hook records that the Zeppelin left Retford at 1.05am, dropping a further bomb just south of Lea.

 One of the replacement gasometers later exploded on 16 March 1955, injuring 7 men and killing the manager.
 According to reports in The Retford Times, flames shot 200 feet into the air.
 The gasometers were finally dismantled when the town was connected to North Sea gas in the 1970s.

-In 1878 an Act of Parliament added the parishes of West Retford and Ordsall, and part of the parish of Clarborough to East Retford.